PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.4
+- better error logging in case steam_api.dll could not be initialized
+- added /sn_suffix to append a text to the steam nickname

 Version 2.3
 - added option to install script in "Steam Apps/common/Quake Live/<steam-id>/baseq3/js" instead of the workshop folder (to track down issues where users reported that script are not executed)